myosh Help Logomyosh help

 Prior to any form creation the following must be available within the myosh environment.

-- Access Groups (refer Administrator Manual)
+• Access to Groups (refer to System Administrator section)

-- Access to a module to store the form
+• Access to a module to store the form

-- Hierarchy structure created (refer Administrator Manual)
+• Hierarchy structure created (refer to System Administrator section)

 Best Practices to improve performance and speed